 I am a committed reusable water bottle user but have to admit that air travel does add complexity to using it.

 Passengers can take empty plastic and aluminum bottles through security checkpoints.
-They key word being empty.
+They key word is empty.
 I usually leave the house with a full bottle and sprinkle any remaining water on the parking lot plants before going inside the airport.
 A few times while standing in the security checkpoint line, I’ve remembered I forgot to empty my bottle.
 I really like my reusable water bottle and would not want to give it up at the security checkpoint or cause a delay in line, so I’ve gotten out of line and emptied it in a drinking fountain or restroom sink.

 After making it through the security checkpoint it can be difficult to find a public drinking fountain to refill my reusable water bottle, especially in an unfamiliar airport.
 Filling a water bottle with the trickle that most drinking fountains seem to produce is not easy.

 Per a survey by AAA, holiday air travel is expected to increase 4.5 percent over last year to 5.6 million travelers in 2012.
 Even if just 50% of the travelers purchased a 16-ounce bottle of water at the airport, that would be 2,800,000 plastic bottles which is a lot of plastic waste to deal with for only one item and over just a 2-week period.
 Imagine how many plastic bottles are thrown away in a year.
 Even if people throw the empty bottle in the recycling bin, the airport still has to deal with collecting it and disposing of it.

 The main reason airports are installing water bottle emptying and refilling stations is to encourage people to bring and use reusable water bottles and thereby reduce plastic bottle waste.
 The benefit for airport users is secondary.